mobizt/Firebase-ESP32/README.md

 The `FirebaseESP8266` and `FirebaseESP32` libraries are the old and limited features Firebase client library while `Firebase-ESP-Client` is the newver version of Firebase client library that developed to support more Firebase services.

-Try the beta version of new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library which is faster and more reliable.
+The new version of new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library is availavle for you to try.

-The new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) is currently support Realtime Database.

 ## Contents